AusDTO/WoAG-Analytics/README.md

 An input created with dataset=* will consume any gap dataset it finds without discrimination, and will continue until there are none left.

 If, for some reason, you need to reload a day's logs, you need to know the table name, dataset name (same as the viewID) and project name.
 Once you do, run "index=<whatever> source=projectname:datasetname.tablename | delete".
 On the next pass the input will collect the data again.

+If the input says it can't see any datasets, make sure the account you grabbed tokens from can actually use that project bu going into the BQ console and checking.
+If, for example, the account previously had access but currently does not, I found that BQ returned 200 OK for the request for datasets against the project but did not show any datasets.